Metastable behavior of weakly mixing Markov chains: the case of reversible, critical zero-range processes: A super-harmonic function

 {\bf Acknowledgments.} The authors wish to thank M. Loulakis and S. Grosskinsky for references on the Efron-Stein inequality.

 C. L. has been partially supported by FAPERJ CNE E-26/201.207/2014, by CNPq Bolsa de Produtividade em Pesquisa PQ 303538/2014-7, by ANR-15-CE40-0020-01 LSD of the French National Research Agency.
-I.S. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2018R1C1B6006896 and No. 2017R1A5A1015626) and POSCO Science Fellowship of POSCO TJ Park Foundation.
+I.S. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2018R1C1B6006896 and No. 2017R1A5A1015626), the Samsung Science and Technology Foundation (Project Number SSTF-BA1901-03), and POSCO Science Fellowship of POSCO TJ Park Foundation.
 D. M. has received financial support from CNPq during the development of this paper.

 Part of this work has been done when the first two authors were at the Seoul National University.
 The warm hospitality is acknowledged.